Denied boarding compensation can be $1,550 in cash, or $10,000 if you bargain effectively with the airlines.

 Is there is a limit on how much money airlines are allowed to give me when I am involuntarily bumped?

-- No. Although airlines are required to give you a certain amount of money by law, airlines are free to give you more money than is required if they want to.
+- No. Although airlines are required to give you a certain amount of money by law, airlines may give more money than is required.

 An airline can refuse to transport a passenger for the reasons listed in its contract of carriage, a legal agreement between the passenger and airline, so long as the refusal is not discriminatory, such as: